mattermost/docs/source/deployment/mobile-blackberry.rst

 .. image:: ../../source/images/blackberry_step4.png

 5. In the same screen look for **App configuration**.
-You can either upload this xml file as the template, or add the configuration manually with the keys and values described in the :ref:`mobile-appconfig`.
+You can either upload this xml file as the template, or add the configuration manually with the keys and values described in the :ref:`appconfig-table`.

   A. Using the template: